reine/bootstrap-options-theme/README.md

 The theme samples a portfolio custom post type and shortcode because both the Freelance and Modern Business layouts support this feature.

-If you will you the Bare layout to create your own, use the following shortcode in your post/page views:
+If you will use the Bare layout to create your own, use the following shortcode in your post/page views:

 	<?php echo do_shortcode('[portfolio items="x"]{content}[/portfolio]'); ?>